 In the second and fourth quarters of fiscal year 2019, the Company recorded pre-tax charges to Other operating expense, net, of approximately \$331 million and \$582 million, respectively, related to certain of the product liability matters discussed above under the heading "Product Liability Matters," including the related legal defense costs.
-The Company recorded these charges based on additional information obtained during the second and fourth quarters of fiscal year 2019, including but not limited to: the nature and quantity of unfiled and filed claims and the continued rate of claims being filed in certain product liability matters; the status of certain settlement discussions with plaintiffs' counsel; the allegations and documentation supporting or refuting such allegations; publicly available information regarding similar medical device mass tort settlements; historical information regarding other product liability settlements involving the Company; and the stage of litigation.
+The Company recorded these charges based on additional information obtained during the second and fourth quarters of fiscal year 2019.

-Accruals for the Company's product liability claims which are discussed above, as well as the related legal defense costs, amounted to approximately\$2.4 billion at December 31, 2019 and \$2.5 billion at September 30, 2019.
+Accruals for the Company's product liability claims which are discussed above, as well as the related legal defense costs, amounted to approximately\$2.3 billion at March 31, 2020 and \$2.5 billion at September 30, 2019.
 These accruals, which are generally long-term in nature, are largely recorded within Deferred Income Taxes and Other Liabilities on the Company's condensed consolidated balance sheets.
-As of December 31, 2019 and September 30, 2019, the Company had \$48 million and \$53 million, respectively, in qualified settlement funds ("QSFs"), subject to certain settlement conditions, for certain product liability matters.
+As of March 31, 2020 and September 30, 2019, the Company had \$87 million and \$53 million, respectively, in qualified settlement funds ("QSFs"), subject to certain settlement conditions, for certain product liability matters.
 Payments to QSFs are recorded as a component of Restricted cash.
-The Company's expected recoveries related to product liability claims and related legal defense costs were approximately \$152 million and \$150 million at December 31, 2019 and September 30, 2019, respectively.
-A substantial amount of these expected recoveries at December 31, 2019 and September 30, 2019 related to the Company's agreements with Medtronic related to certain Women's Health Product Claims.
-The expected recoveries at December 31, 2019 related to the indemnification obligation are not in dispute with respect to claims that Medtronic settles pursuant to the agreements.
+The Company's expected recoveries related to product liability claims and related legal defense costs were approximately \$117 million and \$150 million at March 31, 2020 and September 30, 2019, respectively.
+A substantial amount of these expected recoveries at March 31, 2020 and September 30, 2019 related to the Company's agreements with Medtronic related to certain Women's Health Product Claims.
+The expected recoveries at March 31, 2020 related to the indemnification obligation are not in dispute with respect to claims that Medtronic settles pursuant to the agreements.